Clicky

 Everything American families need to know about relocating to New Zealand through the Active Investor Plus visa—from FATCA compliance and tax treaties to cultural adaptation and shipping logistics.

 As specialists in the Active Investor Plus visa, we provide comprehensive guidance for American investors relocating to New Zealand.
-As the leading source country with 129 applications (41.9% of all AIP applications), Americans are discovering what we've long known: New Zealand offers an exceptional quality of life, political stability, and genuine opportunities for high-net-worth families.
+As the leading source country with 240 applications (41.8% of all 573 AIP applications) and over NZD $1.4 billion committed as of February 2026, Americans are discovering what we've long known: New Zealand offers an exceptional quality of life, political stability, and genuine opportunities for high-net-worth families.

 But moving from the United States to New Zealand involves unique considerations that don't apply to other nationalities.
 From navigating FATCA reporting requirements and the US-NZ tax treaty to understanding cultural differences like "tall poppy syndrome," this guide addresses the specific challenges and opportunities American families face.